 BCD Short Volume

-abrdn Bloomberg All Commodity Longer Dated Strategy K-1 Free ETF (BCD) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $422.8M, listed on AMEX, carrying a beta of 0.77 to the broader market.
-The abrdn Bloomberg All Commodity Longer Dated Strategy K-1 Free ETF (the "Fund") seeks to provide investment results that closely correspond, before fees and expenses, to the performance of the Bloomberg Commodity Index 3 Month Forward Total Return (the "Index"). public since 2017-03-31.
+abrdn Bloomberg All Commodity Longer Dated Strategy K-1 Free ETF (BCD) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $423.9M, listed on AMEX, carrying a beta of 0.73 to the broader market.
+This abrdn Bloomberg All Commodity Longer Dated Strategy K-1 Free ETF endeavors to replicate the returns of its benchmark, the Bloomberg Commodity Index 3 Month Forward Total Return. public since 2017-03-31.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.